 Potential legal clients often ask us exactly what the California Lemon Law covers and does not cover.
 The goal of the Lemon Law is to force auto dealerships and auto manufacturers to back up the manufacturer’s warranty and provide you with a safe and reliable vehicle.
+If you encounter any issues with your vehicle, it’s important to consult with a vehicle accident lawyer to understand your rights and options.
 The law, however, does not cover many auto-related issues.
 For instance, the law does not apply to auto dealership fraud.
 If you think the dealership pulled a fast one on you, such as not disclosing vital information about the car, you may have a dealer-fraud claim instead of a Lemon Law claim.

 Next, the California Lemon Law applies only to vehicles that were leased or purchased with a warranty.
+If you’ve been involved in an incident with a defective truck, consulting a truck injury lawyer might also be beneficial.
 This warranty may be implied by law or it may be an expressed warranty.
 It also can be long or short.
 But the bottom line is the car, truck or SUV must have been sold or leased to you with a warranty in order for Lemon Law protections to apply.

 If your vehicle has a manufacturer’s warranty in effect, the Lemon Law states that all necessary warranty repairs must be done in a prompt manner.
 No one repair may take more than 30 days.
 Lemon Law protections are in effect for safety-related issues and issues that impair the use of the automobile.